Schooner Freedom Wedding Photography Guide

 Arrange Your Own Officiant

-Embrace the Sailing Experience
+Embrace the On-the-Water Experience

-This isn't just a venue—it's an active sailing adventure.
+This isn't just a venue—it's an active maritime adventure.
 When you head out of the inlet into the Atlantic, it's exhilarating.
 Let yourself feel the excitement and adventure; these genuine emotions create the best photos.

-Consider an Engagement Sail
+Book Early and Consider an Engagement Sail

-How much does a Schooner Freedom wedding cost?
+How much does a ceremony aboard cost?

 What if the weather is bad?

-Can we have a reception on the boat?
+Can we have a reception aboard?

 Do we need to provide our own officiant?

-Dress code is up to you—the Freedom has hosted everything from casual flip-flop ceremonies to elegant formal affairs.
-Whatever you choose, remind guests to wear practical shoes (no stilettos) and that it will be breezy on the water.
-Sunglasses and sunscreen are smart for daytime sails.
+Dress code is up to you—she has hosted everything from casual flip-flop ceremonies to elegant formal affairs.
+Remind attendees to wear practical shoes (no stilettos) and that it will be breezy on the water.
+There's no getting-ready space on board, so most couples get ready at their downtown hotel—Casa Monica, The Collector, or a vacation rental—and walk to the dock.

 Fall through spring (October-May) offers the most reliable weather with lower humidity, fewer afternoon storms, and comfortable temperatures.
 Winter brings the beautiful Nights of Lights season.
-Summer weddings work great with morning or early afternoon timing to avoid typical afternoon thunderstorms.
+Summer ceremonies work great with morning or early afternoon timing to avoid typical afternoon thunderstorms.

-The Schooner Freedom typically departs from the City Marina at 111 Avenida Menendez.
+She typically departs from the City Marina at 111 Avenida Menendez.
 This historic waterfront location puts you steps away from downtown St. Augustine's restaurants, hotels, and attractions.
-The dock area itself offers additional photo opportunities before boarding.
+Professional photographers are welcome aboard—the crew will help position for optimal lighting when possible.

-Let's Talk About Your Sailing WeddingReal Weddings at Schooner Freedom
+Let's Talk About Your CelebrationReal Weddings Here

-Browse galleries from weddings we've photographed at this beautiful venue
+Browse galleries from weddings we've photographed at this location